Galc3882/self-supervised-data-labeling-ML/README.md

 # Self Supervised Data Labeling ML
-A self-supervised data labeling ML YoloX with multi-GPU training and automatic hyperparameter tuning.
+Two self-supervised data labeling mechine learning models basded on the [VGG16 model](https://arxiv.org/abs/1409.1556) and [ResNet152](https://arxiv.org/abs/1512.03385) with multi-GPU training and automatic hyperparameter tuning that can be used for traffic light classification.
 # Introduction
 I completed the Intro to Deep Learning with PyTorch and Intro To Self Driving Cars Nanodegree by Udacity on August 9th, 2022.
 I had the opportunity to sharpen my Python skills and apply C++ while implementing matrices and calculus in code.
 Additionally, I was able to touch on computer vision and machine learning all in the context of solving self-driving car problems.